-- The charts directly above look at tenure by age of the head of the household for 2016/17 to 2018/19. - Overall, these charts show a pattern for many younger households private renting v owned outright. - The percentage of households buying with a mortgage is most pronounced in the younger age groups. - Similarly the percentage renting privately is concentrated in the younger age groups.
-For example, the percentage of households headed by someone aged 25-34 years sits at 41% with the next biggest group 35-44 years at 25%. - The percentage of households owned outright is most pronounced in the older age groups.
-For example the percentage of households in the 75+ years group sits at 77%, in contrast the 35-44 years group sits at 15%. - See supplementary Table S3.6 for full data.
+- In the graphs above, most of the missing bars are due to the figures being suppressed because of an insufficient sample size. - The charts directly above look at tenure by age of the head of the household for 2017/18 to 2019/20. - Overall, these charts show a pattern that many younger households are private renting rather than owning outright. - The percentage of households buying with a mortgage is most pronounced in the younger age groups. - Similarly the percentage renting privately is concentrated in the younger age groups.
+For example, the percentage of households headed by someone aged 25-34 years sits at 43% with the next biggest group 35-44 years at 23%. - The percentage of households owned outright is most pronounced in the older age groups.
+For example the percentage of households in the 75+ years group sits at 78%, in contrast the 45-54 years group sits at 29%. - See supplementary Table S3.6 for full data.